 Where to Eat

 Easy answer: At one of the many good, relatively reasonably priced restaurants.
-Especially in more touristy places such as Sihanoukville and Siem Reap, there are also options to take a break from Asian cuisine and have some Western food at one of an ex-pat’s restaurant.
+Especially in more touristy places such as Sihanoukville and Siem Reap, there are also options to take a break from Asian cuisine and have some Western food at one of an ex-pat’s restaurants.

 Anyway, I’d love to recommend some places where, by eating some of the most amazing, inventive dishes, you are also charitable.
 The TREE Alliance restaurants are places where students – often from underprivileged families – do their professional training in gastronomy and hospitality.